elSoruvio/AJAXPractice/README.md

 # AJAXPractice
-A ASP.NET as simple and as barebones as one can get just to demonstrate the power of AJAX
+An ASP.NET as simple and as barebones as one can get just to demonstrate the power of AJAX